MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 * App is invoked with [Video extensibility API](#video-extensibility-api-reference).

+## Enable your app for Teams meetings

+>[!NOTE]
+> Update your app manifest as per the [public developer preview manifest schema for Teams](../resources/schema/manifest-schema-dev-preview.md).

 You must have an app package to build and run your application in Teams.
 For more information, see [create Teams app package](../concepts/build-and-test/apps-package.md).

-## Update app manifest

->[!NOTE]
+To enable your app for Teams meetings, update your app manifest and use he filter properties to determine the filter name, category name, and filter image.

-> Update your app manifest as per the [public developer preview manifest schema for Teams](../resources/schema/manifest-schema-dev-preview.md).
+### Update app manifest

-You must configure your Teams app manifest with the device permissions and resource specific consent (RSC) permissions for your app to access the video stream and video APIs.
+The meetings app capability for filters is defined in your app manifest using the `filters` object.
+You must also configure your Teams app manifest with the device permissions and resource specific consent (RSC) permissions for your app to access the video stream and video extensibility APIs.

 The following is an example of a manifest for a video filter app: